We recently surveyed over 100 senior business leaders from across our global network.

 Make home-working a deliberate policy at your company now.
 Even when back-to-work happens, it will likely be with social distancing in place, with potential future waves of returning to home-working.
 Make the policy cover lockdowns (periods when people look to government regulations) and non-lockdowns (periods when people look to company regulations).

 Some staff are keen to work from home and some staff are not.
 Consider both of these when drafting the policy and endeavour to meet people where they are.
 In our experience, these preferences are deeply personal and can change over time.
-They are dependent on a range of factors, such as the size or configuration of their living space, whether people feel safe at home, their internet connection, and of course the presence of very young children who accept that Daddy leaves the house to go to the office but cannot accept that he is just behind that door.
+They are dependent on a range of factors, such as the size or configuration of their living space, whether people feel safe at home, their internet connection, and of course the presence of very young children who accept that Mommy or Daddy leaves the house to go to the office but cannot accept that she/he is just behind that door.
 In a nutshell, offer flexibility if you can.

 Offer help and support.
 This can include tips on setting a routine at home, remote team management and, of course, kit.
 If everyone is locked down, providing a keyboard, mouse and monitor can make a massive difference to the incidence of backpain in your workforce.